Set Up Enterprise Sign-In using AD FS 3.0

 - Outgoing name ID Format – Email

-- Under Advanced, select SHA-1 and click OK.
+- Under Advanced, choose SHA-1 and select OK.

 set-ADFSRelyingPartyTrust –TargetName "< relyingPartyTrustDisplayName >" –EncryptClaims $False